Austin Scaggs

-Austin Scaggs is an American music critic and a contributing editor for Rolling Stone magazine.
-He's also written for Men's Journal.
+Austin William Scaggs (born August 2, 1978) is an American music critic and a contributing editor for Rolling Stone magazine.
+He has also written for Men's Journal.
 His father is musician Boz Scaggs.

 Early life

 Scaggs was born to Boz and Carmella Scaggs.
 Jann Wenner (the eventual editor and publisher of Rolling Stone) served as their witness at their wedding.
 Austin was born in San Francisco and grew up, along with his brother Oscar, in Presidio Heights.
 He attended the Town School for Boys.
 His parents divorced in 1980, and after a three-and-a-half-year battle, they were awarded joint custody.
 Carmella would bring her sons to Tower Records on Tuesdays to peruse the newly-released music.